Frank D'Angelo: Television

-In November 2010, D'Angelo purchased airtime on a number of Canadian television stations to launch his The Being Frank Show.
-It is broadcast Fridays at 11.30pm.
-The first show was on November 5, 2010 on CHCH in Hamilton, Ontario.
-The show is interspersed with 'Commercial Timeouts' promoting his related products, as well as other products.
+In November 2010, D'Angelo purchased airtime on a number of Canadian television stations to launch his The Being Frank Show, which usually broadcast on Friday nights at 11:30pm.
+The show premiered November 5, 2010 on CHCH TV in Hamilton, Ontario.
+The show is interspersed with "commercial timeouts" which also feature D'Angelo promoting his D'Angelo Brands products, and other related products.

-D'Angelo also hosts an internet live broadcast show on nextsportstar.com ("NSS Live"), broadcast Tuesdays and Thursdays from 3pm to 5pm, with Phil Esposito, Bill Watters and various guests.
+D'Angelo also hosts NSS Live an internet live broadcast show on nextsportstar.com, broadcast Tuesdays and Thursdays from 3pm to 5pm, and featuring Phil Esposito, Bill Watters and other guests.

 Radio

 D'Angelo hosts a one hour radio show on the Jewel Radio network across Canada, on Sunday from 6pm to 7pm.
 It's on temporary hiatus.

 Movies

 He has written, produced, directed, scored and starred in nine feature-length films through his company, In Your Ear Productions.
-Distribution is through iTunes, Amazon and various vod worldwide.
+Distribution is through iTunes, Amazon and various video on demand platforms worldwide.
 Canadian & American cable companies.
 His first film Real Gangsters was released in 2013.
-Followed by "The Big Fat Stone" and "No Deposit".
+Followed by The Big Fat Stone and No Deposit.
 In 2015, he released the horror drama film Sicilian Vampire.
 This was followed by The Red Maple Leaf in 2016.
 D'Angelo completed his sixth feature film The Neighborhood, which premiered June 15, 2017, in Toronto at the Italian Contemporary Film Festival.
 His seventh film, The Joke Thief co-starring Steven Kerzner (Ed the Sock), Frank's former sidekick on Being Frank, was released in 2018, followed by The Last Big Save, and Making a Deal with the Devil.

 In 2019 he appeared in a supporting acting role in Kire Paputts' film The Last Porno Show.
 D'Angelo is working on a new project, delayed by Covid-19.